aaalkhafaji/FAMT-Image-Processing/README.md

 1. **Forward Transform (`forward_transform`):** Implements the subset-splitting coproduct.
 It decomposes the image into distinct topological features using the 0-th Betti number (connected components).
 2. **Spectral Filtering (`apply_filter`):** Implements the dual filter.
 It annihilates noise by filtering tensor components based on their topological rank (cardinality) while perfectly preserving their spatial phase.
 3. **Inverse Transform (`inverse_transform`):** Implements the exact combinatorial inversion via the Hopf antipode.
 It reconstructs the spatial boundaries exactly, ensuring zero ringing artifacts or boundary discontinuities.
+4. FFT Comparison (compare_famt_fft.py): Generates a direct visual comparison between standard frequency-domain low-pass filtering (which induces Gibbs ringing) and the proposed FAMT, demonstrating the superior edge preservation of the Hopf-algebraic approach.

 ## Usage
 Ensure you have `opencv-python`, `numpy`, and `matplotlib` installed.